-Malta’s financial regulator froze transactions by Pilatus Bank, which is registered in the island, following news that the lender’s chairman has been arrested by US authorities for allegedly helping to breach sanctions against Iran.
-Ali Sadr Hasheminejad, 38, faces charges concerning his alleged involvement in helping funnel Iranian funds through the US financial system.
+Malta’s financial regulator froze transactions by Pilatus Bank, which is registered in the island, following news that the lender’s chairman had been arrested by US authorities for allegedly helping to breach sanctions against Iran.
+Ali Sadr Hasheminejad, 38, faced charges concerning his alleged involvement in helping funnel Iranian funds through the US financial system.
 Pilatus, which is registered in Malta and has an office in London, has been registered with the Malta Financial Services Authority since 2013, and was granted a licence in 2015.

 The watchdog ordered that Sadr be immediately removed from his position of bank director and from any other executive positions he holds at Pilatus; it also suspended his voting rights as a bank shareholder.
 Further, MFSA said Pilatus must not allow “any banking transactions, including withdrawals or deposits held with the bank by the shareholder, members of the board of directors and senior management officials of the bank, or related persons thereto, whether direct or indirect”.

 US authorities fined US Bancorp more than $600 million and charged it with two criminal violations of the Bank Secrecy Act over lapses in its anti-money laundering (AML) regime.
-The US’ fifth-largest bank by assets ran its AML program “on the cheap” by capping staff numbers and placing hard caps on the number of alerts generated by its transaction monitors, the US Department of Justice (DoJ) said.
+The US’s fifth-largest bank by assets ran its AML programme “on the cheap” by capping staff numbers and placing hard caps on the number of alerts generated by its transaction monitors, the US Department of Justice (DoJ) said.